AhmedSamymoh/NTI_Employees_Data/README.md

 - View all employees: Show the details of all employees stored in the system.

 ## Contributing
 Contributions to Employees_Data are welcome!
-If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.

 ## License
 NTI_Employees_Data is released under the MIT License.